peterdsharpe/AeroSandbox/CONTRIBUTING.md

 	* Gracefully accept constructive criticism.
 	* Do not waste others' time by trolling or arguing in bad faith.
 	* Do not insult, harass, or dox others.
+    * Stay respectful even when others may be disrespectful.
 * "everyone": Everyone means everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal